Ensuring a Fair Division of Property

 Experienced, Strategic Property Division Representation

-At Minyard Morris, we work with clients who want to attain a fair property division, while protecting their financial futures.
-Our 16 divorce lawyers handle cases from the simple to the complex, involving large estates and businesses.
+At Minyard Morris, we work with clients to protect their financial futures.
+Our 19 Orange County divorce lawyers handle cases from the more traditional divorce to the complex, high net worth divorce.
 Call 949-724-1111 or connect with us through email.